List of Disney villain characters: Epic Mickey series

-Epic Mickey introduces new villains to the world of Disney, most of which are from old-style Disney movies and attractions.
+Epic Mickey introduces new villains to the world of Disney, most of which are from old-style Disney films and attractions.
 In the first game, Mickey unwittingly creates a monster called the Shadow Blot (not to be confused with the Phantom Blot).
 As Mickey tries to get rid of it, Yen Sid approaches and Mickey is forced to flee, leaving some of the Blot undestroyed.
 Years later, the Blot has Mickey kidnapped so that his heart can be used to escape Wasteland.
 With Oswald's help, Mickey returns home as the Blot is defeated.
+The game also features an animatronic version of Captain Hook from Peter Pan as a boss.

 In the second game, The Mad Doctor tries to rule in the Shadow Blot's stead.
 In the first game, the Mad Doctor supplied robots for the Blot.
 If the player choose the Hero path, The Mad Doctor turns from a robot into a toon.
 If the player chooses the Scrapper path, The Mad Doctor is left in the final battle room to rot.
 Lastly, at the end of the second game, several versions of Pete look like they're going to try to take over the Wasteland.

+Disney Twisted-Wonderland

+The mobile game Disney Twisted-Wonderland is focused in the Night Raven College, a college whose students live in seven different dormitories based on different Disney villains who are known as "The Great Seven": Heartslabyul, based on the Queen of Hearts; Savanaclaw, based on Scar; Octavinelle, based on Ursula; Scarabia, based on Jafar; Pomefiore, based on the Evil Queen; Ignihyde, based on Hades; and Diasomnia, based on Maleficent.

+Additionally, several of the college staff are inspired by some villains, including the alchemy teacher Divus Crewel inspired by Cruella De Vil, the history teacher Mozus Trein inspired by Lady Tremaine, the gym teacher Ashton Vargas inspired by Gaston, and the school store proprietor Sam inspired by Dr. Facilier.

+Disney Villains Cursed Café

+In March 27, 2025 was released Disney Villains Cursed Café, a simulation video game where the player must prepare their orders for the Disney Villains in a coffeehouse frequented by them, with the villains appearing with designs adapted to the game, dressed in modern clothing.

+Other games

+Several Disney Villains are present as playable characters in the video game Disney Magic Kingdoms, acting as antagonists in new storylines placed after the events of their respective films.

+Alternate versions of several Disney Villains appear as playable characters in the video game Disney Mirrorverse.

+Several Disney Villains appear in Disney Dreamlight Valley as villagers of the titular valley.
+Some of them acting as main antagonists in the expansions of the game, as is the case of Jafar in the "A Rift in Time" DLC, Maleficent and Hades in "The Storybooke Vale" DLC, and Cruella in the "Wishblossom Ranch" DLC.